Skip to content

 • uv

-• One of: an OpenAI API key, an Anthropic API key, an OpenRouter API key, or a running Ollama daemon
+• One of: an OpenAI key, an Anthropic key, an OpenRouter key, an Ollama daemon, or an Ollama Cloud account

 Terminal window